Northern Artist – L. S. Lowry

-L S Lowry is know for his ‘matchstick men’ but there is so much more to him than meets the eye.
+L S Lowry is know for his ‘matchstick men’ but there is so much more to him than that.
 Lowry suffered from Asperger’s Syndrome and lived with his parents until he was 52 years old.
-He led two very distinct lives; one as a rent collector which he did during the day and for 42 years, and one as an artist – he painted at night usually between 11.00pm and 2.30am.
+He led two very distinct lives.
+One as a rent collector which he did during the day and for 42 years.
+And one as an artist – he painted at night usually between 11.00pm and 2.30am.

-His mother thought of him as a failure and often laughed at him, calling his paintings ugly, depressing and boring, yet he was devoted to her.
+His mother thought of him as a failure and often laughed at him.
+She called his paintings ugly, depressing and boring, yet he was devoted to her.
 He attended Manchester art school and the Salford art school for over twelve years in the evenings, before they eventually told him to leave because he was too old.

-Interestingly, if you look at the figures in Lowry’s paintings they are always in little groups, a lot is going on, but you always get the impression that Lowry is the distant observer.
+Interestingly, if you look at the figures in Lowry’s paintings they are always in little groups There is always a lot is going on, but you get the impression that Lowry is the distant observer.
 Apart from his devotion to his mother, he had no other relationships in his life.
 His work is actually much more interesting and sophisticated that it appears.
 He is an artist who observes the minutiae of life very intensely.